denicara/gagosi/README.md

-early stages of a webpage for my friends business. expect backend later
+early stages of a webpage for my friends business.